AnthonyCxx/Notes-and-Writeups/C++/templates/Introduction to Templates.md

 with any datatype, saving you plenty of time that you would have spent overloading functions.

 To make a function a template, add `template <typename T>` before the return type, where '_T_' is the name of the datatype of the variable that is subject to change.
-The name '_T_' is entirely arbitrary — you can name the type whatever you want, but '_T_' is generally used because it's short and makes sense (since '_T_' is short for type). '_T_' is so common that some languages like C# mandate it as the indicator of generic type.
+The name 'T' is entirely arbitrary — you can name the type whatever you want, but 'T' is generally used because it's short and makes sense (since 'T' is short for type).
+'T' is so common that some languages like C# mandate it as the indicator of generic type.
 When using a templated function/class, you should specifiy the datatype by putting the type in angled brackets after the name of the function/class
 (e.g. `void swap<int>(a, b)`).
 You can leave the compiler to imply the datatypes, but including the type helps code readability.